The definition of the word conflict, when it is used as a verb, means:

 I won’t be able to answer or address everything that conflict and resolving conflict entails in a blog, however, here are some thoughts that may be helpful.

 Since conflict is inevitable, then what does it produce?
 At the end of any conflict, something changes.
 Think about it for a minute.
 Each and every conflict we have with another person ends with something changing.
 Wouldn’t it be nice if the change was positive?
 If the change would build rather than destroy?
 If the change would bring more life?
 We can not control how the other person addresses conflict.
 We can, however, control our own responses when conflict arises.

-I heard a great quote from our Pastor about interpersonal conflict, “When there is conflict do you want to be correct, or do you want to connect.”
+I heard a great quote from our Pastor about interpersonal conflict,

 Sometimes humbling ourselves to hear the other person first can lead to remaining connected, as well as, greater opportunity to be heard.
 Other times we need to be more assertive.
 There are also times when we just need to agree to disagree.
 Our point of view matters, but so does the other person’s.